Excommunication in the Catholic Church: Those who can absolve from excommunication

 The answer is given in the customary rules of jurisdiction.
 The right to absolve belongs to him who can excommunicate and who has imposed the law, moreover to any person delegated by him to this effect, since this power, being jurisdictional, can be delegated.
 First, we must distinguish between excommunication ab homine, which is judicial, and excommunication a jure, i.e. latae sententiae.
 For the former, absolution is given by the judge who inflicted the penalty (or by his successor), in other words by the pope, or the bishop (ordinary), also by the superior of said judge when acting as judge of appeal.

 As to excommunication latae sententiae, the power to absolve is either ordinary or delegated.
 Ordinary power is determined by the law itself, which indicates to what authority the censure is reserved in each case.
 Delegated power is of two kinds: that granted in permanency and set down in the law and that granted or communicated by personal act, e.g. by authority (faculties) of the Roman Penitentiaria, by episcopal delegation for special cases, or bestowed upon certain priests.

 Unless the canon reserves removal of the penalty to the Holy See, the local ordinary can remit the excommunication, or he can delegate that authority to the priests of his diocese (which most bishops do in the case of abortion).

 Absolution reserved to the Apostolic See today

-The 1983 Code of Canon Law states:
+The 1983 Code of Canon Law, as amended in 2021 by Pascite gregem Dei, states: